Ghost 6 theme for newsrooms

 Stone

-Warm muted gray, magazine-feel.
+Warm muted grey, magazine-feel.
 Sits between Newsprint and Press.

 Press